JuliaActuary/LifeContingencies.jl/README.md

 timepoints(ins)                    # The timepoints associated with the cashflows survival(ins)                      # The survival vector
 benefit(ins)                       # The unit benefit vector
-probability(ins)                   # The probability of beneift payment
+probability(ins)                   # The probability of benefit payment
 ```

 Or calculate summary scalars: